 Power Bridge for Android - PBA

-Android Power Bridge (APB) is an inventive device, developed on the demand of our customers who use uFR Series readers with Android devices.
+Android Power Bridge (APB) is an inventive device, developed on the demand of our customers who use µFR Series devices with Android devices.

-It finally makes it possible to have an Android device charged while using our uFR readers at the same time, on the very same USB port.
+This piece of hardware finally makes it possible to charge the Android device while at the same time the µFR device is in use on the very same USB port.

 Most Android devices provide power supply through a single micro USB port.
 This drawback excludes an option to have any accessory device connected at USB port permanently, simply because the Android device must be charged occasionally (“from time to time”), when the battery is empty.